colabobio/ebola-predictor/README.md

 * -n, --name: name of the EPS being used
 * -c, -cutoff: it can be used as the cutoff of the EPS prediction, overriding of mean + std.

+###Neural Network with PCR test

+The nnet-pcr module is provided as a customized version of the Neural Network predictor, which adds an additional step to the prediction after evaluating the probabilities.
+This test consists in switching the prediction from 0 to 1 when the PCR value is higher than a threshold set in the code of eval.py.
+This module doesn't implement the training stage, since it is identical to the default Neural Network.
+It only provides the evaluation methods that operate on the modified predictor, which uses the available nnet parameters.

 ##Advanced: implementing custom modules

 New data imputation and machine learning algorithms can be added to the pipeline by